-Open your eyes to another culture!
-The Department of German’s study abroad program lets you experience German culture firsthand for up to a year—while earning credits toward your BA at Dal.
+The study abroad program encourages you experience German culture firsthand for up to a year—while earning credits toward your BA at Dal.

 - Advanced Translation

 Whether or not you decide to major in German, you can apply for a Certificate of Proficiency.
 This official recognition of your skills is definitely something that will enhance your resume.